Skip to main content

 Introduction

-There's a range of vehicle restraint options and products used by children with disabilities, including special purpose car seats and harnesses/vests, which may include features aimed at preventing the child from getting out of their vehicle seat, restricting a child’s freedom of movement.
+There's a range of vehicle restraint types and accessory products used by children with disabilities, including special purpose car seats and specialty harnesses/vests, which may include features aimed at preventing the person from getting out of their vehicle seat.
+These types of products can restrict a person's freedom of movement.

-Australia is committed to reducing and eliminating restrictive practices and promoting the rights and inherent dignity of people with disability.
+Australia is committed to reducing and eliminating restrictive practices and promoting the rights and inherent dignity of children and adults with disability.

 There's been significant research and advancements in the design, standards and safety of seatbelts and child restraint systems used in motor vehicles.
 These safety measures are recognised in road laws which require all vehicle occupants to use a seatbelt or child restraint system.
-However, there has not been the same level of research into devices and restraint systems that children with disabilities and medical conditions may use when travelling in motor vehicles.
+However, there has not been the same level of research into the specialty restraint systems and accessory products that people with disabilities and medical conditions may use when travelling in motor vehicles.

 Half circle icon